 Hearing loss is defined as the partial or complete inability to hear.
 It is a condition in which the ears’ ability to detect sound and the brain’s ability to interpret sounds are impeded.

 Hearing loss may affect anyone, regardless of age, though it is more common in older adults.
-Hearing loss may be caused by any number of factors, such as exposure to noise, age, disease, or genetic inheritance.
+It may be caused by any number of factors, such as exposure to noise, age, disease, or genetic inheritance.

 In the United States, hearing loss is the third most common medical condition, trailing behind heart disease and diabetes.
-Hearing loss affects 20% of the population in the US, or approximately 48 million people.
+It affects 20% of the population in the US, or approximately 48 million people.

-Among older Americans, hearing loss becomes more common, with one in three people over the age of 65 experiencing some degree of hearing loss.
+Among older Americans, it becomes more common, with one in three people over the age of 65 experiencing some degree of hearing loss.
 For people age 75 or older, 50% are affected by some degree of hearing loss.

 Hearing loss also affects children.
 Approximately between one to six newborns out of 1,000 have congenital hearing loss identified at birth.
 Researchers estimate that 15% of US children have low-frequency or high-frequency hearing loss in one or both ears.